will-hart/blitz/README.md

 What is the status
 ------------------

 Blitz has been under development for the better part of a year.
 It is in a fully functional state and is frequently being improved and worked on.
 There are some known issues which are in the github issue tracker, as well as some others that are on the long term to-do list.

-Blitz is the brainchild and sole work of [me](www.williamhart.info).

 What is the short term roadmap
 ------------------------------